cksystemsteaching/selfie/book.md

 ----

-Everything below is work in progress.
-So far, there is only a preliminary outline of the structure and a preliminary glossary of the terms introduced above.
+Below is work-in-progress material.
+So far, there is part of the machine chapter, a preliminary outline of the remaining structure, and a preliminary glossary of the terms introduced so far.

 ----